NicholasGomis/RemindMe/README.md

 ## MVP:
 - To be able to add the reminder.
-- To be able to delete the reminder
+- To be able to delete the reminder.
+- To be able to show the reminder.

 ## Beyond MVP:
 - Add the date.